Time to read: 5 mins

 How are zero trust and least privilege related?

-In a zero trust model, least privilege access is implemented as a way to ensure that users and devices are only granted the access to resources that they need to do their jobs and no more, regardless of their location or device.
+In a zero trust model, least privilege access is implemented as a way to ensure that users and devices are only granted the access to resources they need to do their jobs and no more, regardless of their location or device.
 This limits the potential damage that can be caused by a security breach or by a user or device with malicious intent.
 By implementing least privilege access in a zero trust model, organizations can improve their overall security posture and reduce the risk of a successful cyber attack.

 - Network security: Network segmentation can be used to isolate sensitive resources and restrict access to them.
 This can help prevent attackers from moving laterally through the network and accessing sensitive data.

-- Continuous monitoring and assessment: Regularly monitor and assess the system for any suspicious activity, misconfigurations or compliance issues.
+- Continuous monitoring and assessment: Regularly monitor and assess the system for any suspicious activity, misconfigurations, or compliance issues.

 Summary